andrewvunguyen/myprofile/README.md

 ### Tools and technologies

+Firstly, the software component consists of an app programming language, a designing tool, and an emulator.
+A programming language is a vocabulary and set of grammatical rules for instructing a computer to perform specific tasks.
+Examples include Java, C, C++, Corona, PhoneGap, Titanium, and HTML 5.

+And an emulator/app testing tool is one that allows a host device to act like a guest device.
+This enables the host system to run software designed for the guest system.
+Examples of emulators are the Google Android emulator, the official Android SDK emulator, Mobione, and eggplant.
+Examples of open source tools include Android (for Android), and XCode (for iOS).

 ### Skills required
 The skills necessary for this project include product management skills, design skills, writing skills, QA and performance testing skills, coding skills, cross-platform skills, and data skills.
 Given my inexperience with information technology, I do not currently possess these skills.